Building a new website, or having someone else build it for you, is a great opportunity to fail spectacularly.

 How to migrate a website properly

 Migrating a website is hard.
-There’s a tonne of things to consider.
+There are a tonne of things to consider.

 Before: Profile the existing site